We are seeking a Consultant Psychiatrist (Addictions) on a permanent basis to be based in Whangarei, just 2 hours drive north of Auckland.

 Ideally you will hold FRANZCP and full Vocational registration with Medical Council of New Zealand (MCNZ).

-Alternatively, if not NZ trained or based, you will hold equivalent specialist qualifications, e.g. MRCPsych & CCT or US Board Certification, both of which are eligible for Provisional Vocational registration (long term) or Locum Tenens registration (short term up to 12 months and takes only 30 days to process).
-These are the specialist pathways for medical registration in NZ and we can assist with the registration and work visa applications if you are successfully appointed.
+Alternatively, if not NZ trained or based, you will hold equivalent specialist qualifications from either UK, Australia, Canada or USA that will enable Provisional Vocational (long term) registration or Locum Tenens (short term up to 12 months) registration.
+These are the specialist pathways for medical registration in NZ for Psychiatrists and we can assist with medical registration and work visa applications, if you are successfully appointed.

 Please visit the MCNZ website for details on the medical registration requirements, including primary source verification of your qualifications which was introduced by MCNZ 1st November 2017.